Airbotics/uptane-server/docs/developing.md

 We use the `dotenv` to read environment variables into the app.
 This reads from a `.env` file at the project's root directory.
 It should be populated with these variables:

 ```
 PORT                    - port the express app listens on
 NODE_ENV                - mode to run the server in, 'production' or 'development'
+POSTGRES_CONN_STR       - connection string for postgres
 ```